saikrishnakovuru/Angular-projects/routing/README.md

 ## Navigation Paths

 when a path is appended with `/` then it appends it to the root domain which is an `absolute path`.
-Relative path is which without `/` or without `./` .
+Relative path is which without `/` or with `./` .

 Example `/users` is `absolute path`  and `users or ./users` is `relative path`